-Located to the south of Blenheim, with entry via Howick Road, or via the Wither Hills Farm Park, Harling Park is has a large Japanese themed area, built as part of a sister city project to represent the relationship between Blenheim and Tendo and Otari in Japan.
+Harling Park, with an area of just over six hectares, is located in the southern Blenheim suburb of Witherlea, with entry via Howick Road, Solway Drive, or via the Wither Hills Farm Park.
+It has a large Japanese themed area, built as part of a sister city project to represent the relationship between Blenheim and Tendo and Otari in Japan.

 The Japanese contribution to the park was designed by Tendo City Council staff, and made possible by local donations, a grant, and volunteer effort.
 A landscaped garden, waterfall, pond and pagoda are some of the features of the park.
 The Japanese gardens were officially opened by Marlborough Mayor Alistair Sowman on 20th May 2005, in the presence of a Japanese delegation, including architect Takahisa Yamaguchi from Tendo.